-- 1. Print a copy of the guide for your use and verification purposes. - 2.
+- 1. Print a copy of the guide for the student's use and verification purposes. - 2.
 Meet with your advisor to discuss the guide and the requirements listed.

-(There is no way the STARS System can tell you everything you need to know.) - 3.
-Obtain a new guide if you change majors. - 4.
+- 3. Obtain a new guide if major is changed. - 4.
 Read the entire guide and agreement carefully. - 5.
 Follow the instructions listed on the guide and in the agreement. - 6.
-Research institution to which you plan to transfer (admissions requirements vary from institution to institution).
+Research the planned transfer institution (admissions requirements vary from institution to institution).